 I’ve always known that the best ingredients make the best bread, cakes and pastries, but the past few years have taken me on an incredible journey.
 I have spent time in India, Uganda and Grenada, meeting farmers, growers and producers of food that we eat every day.
 To stand and talk directly to the people that grow our ingredients is a humbling experience.
 I realised exactly what an enormous impact we have on farmers when we choose what ingredients we choose to eat, and saw first hand how our small daily decisions have a direct impact on families like my own.

-After spending time with Chocolate activist Mott Green (1966 – 2013) Xanthe Clay and Captain Arjen Van de Veen I decided to commit to a fully to teaching and writing about a more ethical and sustainable way to cook, bake and eat – without compromise.
+After spending time with chocolate activist Mott Green (1966 – 2013) of The Grenada Chocolate Company, Xanthe Clay and Captain Arjen Van de Veen I decided to commit fully to teaching and writing about a more ethical and sustainable way to cook, bake and eat – without compromise.
 I am delighted to say I am now entrenched in recipe development and research for my next book.
-It will be published by Kyle Cathie in Autumn 2015 and it is about how making small changes to our everyday food can make a real difference in the world ( – and yes there will be some sourdough and wild yeast in the book.)
+It will be published by Kyle Cathie in Autumn 2015 and it is about how making small changes to our everyday food can make a real difference in the world (and yes there will be some sourdough and wild yeast in the book.)